-20. Safer Recruitment, selection and pre-employment vetting (KCSIE 2019 pg 30)
+19. Safer Recruitment, selection and pre-employment vetting (KCSIE 2020 pg 33)

-- The school pays full regard and commitment to following the safer recruitment, selection and pre-employment vetting procedures as outlined part three of Keeping Children Safe in Education (2019). - The school will maintain a single central record which demonstrates the relevant vetting checks required including: a barred list check, DBS check at the correct level, identity, qualifications, prohibition order and right to work in the UK.
-As an academy, our Chair of Governors will acquire his DBS through the Secretary of State for England.
-(KCSIE 2019 pg 48) - All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils. - The school will ensure that all recruitment panels include at least one person that has undertaken safer recruitment training as recommended by the Local Authority/Sheffield SSCB.

-- The school will ensure that where relevant, individuals are not disqualified under the Childcare (Disqualification) Regulations 2009. - The school will ensure that appropriate DBS risk assessments will be undertaken as required.
+- The school pays full regard and commitment to following the safer recruitment, selection and pre-employment vetting procedures as outlined part three of Keeping Children Safe in Education (2020). - The school will maintain a single central record which demonstrates the relevant vetting checks required including: a barred list check, DBS check at the correct level, identity, qualifications, prohibition order and right to work in the UK.
+As an academy, our Chair of Governors will acquire his DBS through the Secretary of State for England. - All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils. - The school will ensure that all recruitment panels include at least one person that has undertaken safer recruitment training as recommended by the Local Authority/Sheffield SSCB. - The school will ensure that where relevant, individuals are not disqualified under the Childcare (Disqualification) Regulations 2009. - The school will ensure that appropriate DBS risk assessments will be undertaken as required.
 Advice and support for carrying out risk assessments can be accessed through the schools HR Advisor/Provider/Contact.

-21. Procedures in the event of an allegation against a member of staff or person in school (KCSIE 2019 pg 53)
+20. Procedures in the event of an allegation against a member of staff or person in school